October 2, 2024

 Why are Leadership Soft Skills Important?

 It’s an unfortunate truth that oftentimes employees quit not because they don’t like their jobs, but because they don’t like their managers.
-In fact, 46% of respondents in a recent Ten Spot survey said they currently have a manager who makes them want to quit their job.
+In fact, a Gallup study found that 50% of employees have left a job to "get away from their manager at some point in their career."

 And quitting is bad for business - it’s estimated that employee turnover results in $1 trillion lost annually.